kolkhis/lac/src/u2ws.md

 and it is not a “one answer solution”.
 This is for you to think through.

 <div class="warning">
-Submit your input by following the link below:
+Submit your input by following the link below.

+- The discussion posts are done in Discord threads.
+Click the 'Threads' icon on the top right and search for the discussion post.
 </div>

 - [Link to Discussion Posts](https://discord.com/channels/611027490848374811/1098309490681598072)